rkushol/ADDFormer/data/ADNI/readme.md

 ## Folder structure
-Keep your MRI files here.
+Keep your MRI data (.nii files) according to the following structure.

 data
 ├── ADNI